 Advances in information technology have revolutionised news broadcasting.
 They have made possible a level of timeliness unimagined only a few decades ago.
 Consumers can choose more of the news they want and get information faster.

 The public can email their opinions and indicate which news stories interest them most.
 They can text information or send pictures and video clips of events direct to a newsroom on their mobile phones.

 Often citizen journalists are already at the scene of an event.
 So they can report news stories long before professional journalists and camera operators get there.

 However, the race for tighter deadlines has its problems too.
-The growing number of contributions from amateurs increases the risk of error.
+The growing number of hastily gathered contributions may contradict one another.
+This further increases the risk of error.